Moritz72/ToMaChess/README.md

 *Round Robin* pairs the rounds by the Circle or Berger method.
 Parameters: *Cycles*, *Pairing Method*, *Choose Seating*, *Point System* and *Tiebreak (1) - (4)*.

-*Knockout* (Single-elimination) pairs rounds by the specified pairing method but, in succesive rounds, only pairs the winners of the previous round.
+*Knockout* (Single-elimination) pairs rounds by the specified pairing method but, in successive rounds, only pairs the winners of the previous round.
 Furthermore, if there is a tie after the number of games specified, the specified number of tiebreak games will be played until either the tie is resolved or the number of tiebreaks specified in the Armageddon parameter is reached.
 Parameters *Games per Match*, *Games per Tiebreak*, *Pairing Method* and *Armageddon*.

 *Custom* does not pair by itself at all, instead the user can manually pair all games of all rounds.